bueler/fluid-solid-seminar/index.md

 ## content

 My idea for this seminar is that there are several math graduate students already doing fluids or elasticity research.
-Broader knowledge, with some kind of **focus on the mathematical structures underlying continuum problems**, and on **finite element formulation of the equations**, is helpful to all of us.
+Broader knowledge, with some kind of **focus on the mathematical structures underlying continuum problems**, and on **finite element/volume formulation of the equations**, is helpful to all of us.

 Also, it is now pretty easy to do numerical simulations of fluids and solids using the finite element method, especially using [Firedrake](https://www.firedrakeproject.org/index.html).
 That open source Python-based library was the subject of last year's [finite element seminar](https://bueler.github.io/fe-seminar/), so we have examples to work from.